 (2) As of December 31, 2017, the contingent consideration that may be paid under the Purchase Agreement with Sofar upon the achievement of milestones is approximately €15.7 million.
-Due to uncertainty regarding the timing and amount of future payments related to these liabilities, these amounts are excluded from the contractual obligations table above.
+Due to uncertainty regarding the

 Long-term debt obligations include future payments under the Innovatus Loan Agreement.